Methylene Blue and the Potential for Neuroprotection

 It appears to reduce oxidative stress within cells, leading to less inflammation and fewer free radicals that can cause cell death or damage.

-Additionally, studies have found that methylene blue may help protect against excitotoxicity, which is when excess calcium enters nerve cells due to too much glutamate stimulation and causes them to become damaged or die off prematurely.
+Additionally, studies have found that methylene blue may help protect against excitotoxicity, which is when excess calcium enters nerve cells due to too much glutamate stimulation and them to become damaged or die off prematurely.

 Another way in which methylene blue helps promote neuron health is through increased mitochondrial function – the powerhouses of our cells where energy is created.